Read up on councillor candidates. Vote to shape the future of Otago’s environment and communities. Voting closes noon, 11 October.

 Otago also has a major role to play in maintaining and protecting Aotearoa New Zealand’s vascular plant life; around a quarter of Otago plants are nationally threatened or at risk.

-In Otago at least 40 vascular plant species are regional endemics, meaning they are not found elsewhere on Earth.
+In Otago, 39 vascular plant species are considered to be regional endemics, meaning they are native to and not found elsewhere.
 Of these regional endemics, 31 have heightened risks of extinction (in either nationally threatened or at-risk categories).

-In a regional threat assessment for indigenous vascular plants, a total of 1304 species in the NZTCS were identified as being in Otago.
+In a regional threat assessment for indigenous vascular plants, a total of 1307 species in the New Zealand Threat Classification System (NZTCS) were identified as being in Otago.
 A further 17 species were identified that had not been assessed in the NZTCS.
-More information can be found in the regional threat assessment report.
+More information can be found in a report and its accompanying spreadsheet on the regional threat assessment page.

 We have published threat assessments on various species' groups in our region, including indigenous vascular plants.